 I really should have written something here sooner…believe me, it’s been in the back of my mind since around September.

 But first!
-Let me share the contents of that Thank You card from up above!
+Let me share the contents of that Thank You card!
 I got a super sweet card from a customer who bought some pieces of stainless flatware.

 Buying gifts for friends and family can be tricky.
 Buying gifts for friends and family who thrift, yard sale or stalk antique malls can be double-y tricky.
 You hand them a mall store gift card and they just stare at you blankly.
 Gift them the latest gadget and you may get a mumbled thanks.

 What else is there to do besides cash?
 You may be surprised to know that a lot of thrift stores have gift cards!
 Goodwill, Value Village/Savers have gift cards…can’t hurt to ask at the ones in your area.
 And believe you me, a thrifter can make that $20 thrift store card go a LOT further than one from a mall 😉